 The success of EU-TWIX largely depends on the regular input of information relating to new seizures and offences by national law enforcement agencies.

-Given that the success of international efforts to detect and prosecute wildlife trafficking largely depends on the efficiency of these enforcement agencies, strengthening mechanisms by which enforcement officers can exchange information and advice is thus an invaluable means of combating wildlife crime.
-Find out more about our success and approaches in this Analysis of EU-TWIX seizure data for the period 2007-2011 and in the EU-TWIX information brochure.
+Given that the success of international efforts to detect and prosecute wildlife trafficking largely depends on the efficiency of these enforcement agencies, strengthening mechanisms by which enforcement officers can exchange information and advice is an invaluable means of combating wildlife crime.
+Find out more about our success and approaches in the EU-TWIX information brochure.

 AFRICA-TWIX has already proven to be instrumental in facilitating international co-operation between law enforcement agencies, in certain cases helping to trigger investigations leading to the arrests and prosecutions of traffickers.

-Countries participating are currently limited to Central Africa, and include Cameroon, Gabon, Republic of Congo, Democratic Republic of Congo and Central African Republic.
-Over 110 officials are connected and the database currently holds more than 200 records concerning wildlife enforcement.
+Countries participating are currently limited to Central African Forest Commission (COMIFAC) members, and include Cameroon, Gabon, Republic of Congo, Democratic Republic of Congo and Central African Republic, Chad, Rwanda and Burundi.
+Two other COMIFAC members namely Equatorial Guinea and Sao Tome and Principe have recently expressed their willingness to join the AFRICA-TWIX initiative.
+The platform connects over 335 officials from wildlife administration, custom, police, justice, park management agencies and international and regional organisation like the World Custom Organisation (WCO) INTERPOL, CITES, UNODC are connected and the database currently holds more than 579 records concerning wildlife enforcement.

 View or download our project leaflet to find out more about key successes, how to join and how it all works.

-The EU-TWIX and AFRICA-TWIX platforms are available to use right now.
+The TWIX platforms are available to use right now.

-Eligibe parties must be operating within the EU Member States and neighbouring countries or within one of the five Central African nations mentioned above within one of the following roles: Customs, CITES Management Authorities, wildlife and forestry services, police, prosecutors, criminal justice departments or international organisations such as EUROPOL, INTERPOL or the World Customs Organization.
+Eligible parties must be operating within the regions currently supported by one of the four operational TWIX platforms (Europe (EU-TWIX), Central Africa (AFRICA-TWIX), Southern Africa (SADC-TWIX) and Eastern Africa (Eastern Africa-TWIX) and fulfil one of the following roles: Customs, CITES Management Authorities, wildlife and forestry services, police, prosecutors, criminal justice departments or international organisations such as EUROPOL, INTERPOL or the World Customs Organization.